This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Indoor Conditions

 Moisture levels vary in different locations in a home.
-You will find that when you place your air plants in a particular space in your home, they may be exposed to more moisture than they would in another.
+You will find that when you place your air plants in a particular space in your home, they may be exposed to more moisture than in another.
 For example, an air plant placed on a bathroom window will get more humidity than the one placed near a fireplace.
-Also, an air plant near a kitchen sink will be exposed to more moisture than the one on the living room window.
+Also, an air plant near a kitchen sink will be exposed to more moisture than on the living room window.

 These conditions directly correlate to how long an air plant can stay without water.
-If your indoor air plant is in a high-moisture area, it can survive for long without the need for you to water it, and this is because it will easily take in moisture from the air around it.
+If your indoor air plant is in a high-moisture area, it can survive for a long without the need for you to water it, and this is because it will easily take in moisture from the air around it.
 But in case the indoor conditions are dry, your air plant will witness the adverse effects of underwatering within fewer days.

 An air plant placed on a bathroom window can survive for two weeks without water, while the one near a fireplace will dehydratemmw3m within a week.